 James Bareham, founding creative partner of The New Cruelty, recently announced his retirement as a professional photographer.
-This article first appeared on Fellow HQ
+It didn't last.

 My Career as a Photographer is Over.
 What a Relief.

 Last week I received a request from a designer to shoot a library of product and portrait images for a cool new brand of gin.
 This content would be used on their website and all types of printed collateral.
 As the brand was a startup (and they’d provide the bar location), the designer wondered whether I could shoot the 22+ images within one day and retouch them for a total budget of $500-$1000 all in.
 And maybe some gin?

 This kind of request is by no means unusual.
 In fact it’s pretty much the norm these days.
 And it’s not at all surprising.